 Gavin Hastings was the standout player for Scotland for a decade from the mid-Eighties.
 A powerful runner, rock-solid defender and prolific scorer, he captained the Lions

 Test span: 1986-95

 He was Scotland’s granite-hard talisman for a decade, not only as the last line of defence but as a place kicker of unerring accuracy who often proved the difference between sides.

 Earmarked for success from nearly age, the Edinburgh-born Hastings attended George Watson’s College before gaining his Cambridge Blue.
 First picked by Scotland in 1986, he was to lead his country on 20 occasions.
 With brother Scott playing alongside him, ‘Big Gav’ loved to hit the line at speed, using his 6ft 2in, 15st frame to bust defences.

-Hastings was a mainstay of the 1989 Loins tour to Australia, and he went on to captain them in New Zealand in 1993, beating his old adversary Will Carling to the role.
-It led Sir Ian McGeechan to remark that “in New Zealand, they considered him the best full-back in the world”.
+Hastings was a mainstay of the 1989 Lions tour to Australia, and he went on to captain them in New Zealand in 1993, beating his old adversary Will Carling to the role.
+Ian McGeechan remarked that “in New Zealand, they considered him the best full-back in the world”.

-Retiring after the 1995 World Cup, he had a spell in American Football with the Scottish Claymores before setting up a sports marketing agency.
-Director of a leadership consultancy and a popular after-dinner speaker, he spends a lot of time raising awareness of Parkinson’s, a disease that afflicts his wife Dianne.
+Retiring after the 1995 World Cup, Hastings had a spell in American Football with the Scottish Claymores before setting up a sports marketing agency.
+Director of a leadership consultancy and a popular after-dinner speaker, he spends a lot of time raising awareness of Parkinson’s, a disease that afflicts his wife Diane.